rhwhite/numeric_old_2022/docs/gradsyllabus20.rst

 The course assumes a mathematics background including vector calculus and linear algebra.
 Students weak in either of these areas will be directed to readings to strengthen their knowledge.
-Some programming experience is greatly recommended.
+Programming experience is greatly recommended.

 Course Structure